codeonlyjs/website/content/guide/routerDetails.md

   steps that notify that the old route will be left and the new route will be entered.

-Within each phase, the Router fires fires two kinds of events:
+Within each phase, the Router fires two kinds of events:

-  1. general events that anyone can listen for and
+  1. broadcast events that anyone can listen for and
   2. targeted calls to the route managers of the route being left and the route being entered.